Punta Arenas, Chile

 As you disembark from the aircraft, brace for below-freezing temperatures and for the utterly other-worldly experience of realizing you have just set foot in Antarctica -- a rare privilege and an event that will profoundly affect you.

 Separating into small groups, you will begin your exploration of Antarctica, specifically focusing on the wildlife that migrates to this region.

-Weather permitting, you will board a zodiac to cross over to Ardley Island, ASPA #150 (Antarctic Specially Protected Area).
-Ardley is one of the Antarctic’s most protected areas where chinstrap, Gentoo and Adélie penguins breed.
+Weather permitting, you will board a Zodiac to cross over to Ardley Island -- ASPA #150 (Antarctic Special Protected Area).
+Ardley is one of the Antarctic's most protected areas where chinstrap, Gentoo and Adélie penguins breed.
 Because of its status, only 20 persons are allowed on the island at one time.
 You will be accompanied by a certified Antarctic guide.
 The remainder of your day includes time in the Antarctic and the chance to wander about the local base.